yyu233/StudyNote/Work/Gain.md

 14. Leant how to package RPM and depoly RPM.
 15. How much runtime dependencies does a third party package requires?
 16. **Challenge happens when thinking an issue in large scale.
 It becomes more complicated and easily out of control. (i.e. parallel working)**
 17. Am I aware of what I am doing?
 Do I have an expected result in my mind for the progam?
+Can I understand the log written by others?
+How can I make a log readable to other people?

 Problem Solving:
 1. Simplifying is the lord....